craighillelson/aws-sap-c02-prep/README.md

 | evaluate rules in order of precedence                                                                                             | evaluate rules in the order they are listed, from lowest to highest rule number            |
 | automatically associated with an EC2 instance when it is launched                                                                 | automatically associated with a subnet when the subnet is created                          |

-# Terms
-**Forward Web Proxy Server**: accepts requests from your private network and forwards them to the internet, acting as an intermediary for clients

-**Deployment Strategies**
-- **Blue/Green Deployment**: two identical environments, one (blue) running the current application version and the other (green) running the new version.
-After testing, traffic is switched to the green environment.
-- **Canary Deployment**: new version is rolled out to a small subset of users first
-- **Rolling Deployment**: new version is gradually rolled out to all instances in the environment, replacing the old version incrementally
-- **Immutable Deployment**: new version is deployed to a new set of instances, and once verified, the old instances are terminated
-- **All-at-once Deployment**: new version is deployed to all instances simultaneously

 # Services
 - [Amazon CloudWatch Metrics](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/cloudwatch_concepts.html)